Jota-vee/CTI-P4-POO-20242-LISTA01/README.md

 ### About me:

 my name is **João Victor** <br>
-i know the basic of java, python and html.
+i know the basic of java, python and html.<br>
+java and python are linguage of programetion,<br> but html is language of marking, <br>kind this file, what too is language of marking.

 ### hello world